lackingSemicolon/Java-Coding/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe/Connect 4

 ## Description:
-This is a WSU CS 355 OOP assignment where we as tasked with writing a Tic-Tac-Toe game and another game that involve a bigger gride.
+This is a WSU CS 355 OOP assignment where we as tasked with writing a Tic-Tac-Toe game and another game that involve a bigger grid.
 For the second game, I choose to make connect 4 as my second game.

 ## Requirement